RDMLLC/RE-Data-Metrix/replit.md

 A subscription-based access system restricts premium features to paying members.
 A `MembershipPaywall` component displays a lock icon and benefits for protected features like the Deal Analysis wizard's results, loan types education, rental analysis, and certain Toolbox/Resources tabs.

 ### Subscription-Only Registration
-The platform requires either a paid subscription ($49/month) or a valid comp code to create an account.
+The platform requires either a paid subscription or a valid comp code to create an account.
 There are no free accounts.

+**Pricing Tiers**:
+- Monthly: $15/month
+- Annual: $150/year (saves $30 compared to monthly)
+- Discount codes can further reduce these prices

 **Registration Flow** (`/register`):
 - Two-path choice screen: "Subscribe" or "Enter Comp Code"